-Lauren Eckert a conservation scientist, adventure enthusiast, and PhD candidate at the University of Victoria.
-Her early research experiences around the globe exposed her to the complexities of interrelated social and ecological systems and motivated me to delve into conservation science that recognizes humans’ important role in global ecosystems, engages communities directly, and supports Indigenous Nations reasserting their knowledge and rights.
-Lauren's MSc work, supported in part by The National Geographic Society, bridged Indigenous knowledge and ecological science through a community-engaged, Indigenous-led approach to conservation in partnership with Central Coast First Nations in their territories (often known as the Great Bear Rainforest).
+Lauren is a Conservation Scientist, storyteller, artist, adventure enthusiast, and PhD candidate currently based in British Columbia, Canada at the University of Victoria (on Lekwungen-speaking peoples’ territory).
+Lauren’s early research experiences around the globe exposed her to the complexities of interrelated social and ecological systems and motivated her to delve deeper into conservation science that recognizes humans’ important role in global ecosystems, engages communities directly in conservation, and supports human well-being and rights alongside ecosystem protection.

 Throughout her PhD, Lauren has studied marine and terrestrial ecosystems, the intersections of Indigenous and Western sciences, relationships between humans and wildlife (with a focus on bears), and sought to better understand and transform conflict that stymies conservation efforts.

 Lauren is also an avid storyteller and endlessly excitable naturalist.
 She believes in a world of multi-cultural, multi-species flourishing, and hopes to support the ushering in of that world through sharing her knowledge of and love for the natural world.
 Lauren is a Canada Vanier Scholar, Raincoast Conservation Fellow, National Geographic Explorer, dog mom, avid hiker, caver, scuba diver, and peanut butter aficionada.

 Exploring Alaska's Coastal Wilderness